Why Sleep Matters & How To Get More Of It

 - Heart attack

-When it’s 3am and you’re staring at your ceiling, wide awake, sleep certainly feels like a mystery.
+We all know that stress can affect your sleep; but how do you reduce your stress levels?
+When it’s 3 am and you’re staring at your ceiling, wide awake, sleep certainly feels like a mystery.
 Fortunately, we know some of the good habits that can lead to a great night’s sleep.

 Sleep is one of those things that seems to snowball quickly: you stay up late, wake up late the next morning, skip the gym, grab a donut for breakfast, and before you know it you’re chugging caffeine in the afternoon and staying up late again, starting the cycle all over.